Neufund/ESOP/README.md

 ### Deployment on mainnet or ropsten

-* run local parity () node configured for ropsten or mainnet. if you want extended Nano Ledger support, use Neufund's parity fork ()
+* run local parity (https://parity.io/) node configured for ropsten or mainnet. if you want extended Nano Ledger support, use Neufund's parity fork (https://github.com/Neufund/parity)

 ```
-# run parity on ropsten with custom derivation path
+# run parity on ropsten with custom derivation path (remove --hardware-wallet-key-path)
+parity ui --chain ropsten --jsonrpc-cors "http://localhost:8081" --jsonrpc-hosts="all" --jsonrpc-port 8444 --hardware-wallet-key-path "44'/60'/103'/0"
 # run parity on mainnet
 ```

-* create account for the `owner` role (at Neufund we use hardware wallet for that). insert `owner` address into network definition in truffle.js
+* create account for the `admin` role (at Neufund we use hardware wallet for that). insert `admin` address into network definition in truffle.js

 ```
 ropsten: {
     host: "localhost", // local parity ropsten node with nano attached
     port: 8444,
     network_id: "3",
-    from: '0xDba5a21D0B5DEAD8D63d5A4edf881005751211C2' // public key of owner role
+    from: '0xDba5a21D0B5DEAD8D63d5A4edf881005751211C2' // public key of admin role
 },
 ```
 * create account for the `company` role and place it in deployment script `migrations/2_deploy_ESOP.js`